 Charges per rule and traffic volume

 Poor for multi-VNET designs

 Best for multi-VNET designs

 Deploy a High Availability Cluster

 Create a high availability cluster by deploying two CloudGen Firewall VMs in the same subnet and availability zone.
 Incoming traffic is then forwarded to the active firewall by an Azure Load Balancer.
-User defined routing and the rewriting of the routes by the active firewall ensures that the backend VMs always use the active firewall as the gateway device.
+User-defined routing and the rewriting of the routes by the active firewall ensure that the backend VMs always use the active firewall as the gateway device.

 For more information, see How to Configure a High Availability Cluster in Azure using PowerShell and ARM.